krnb/noobsecblog/source/_posts/sqli-0x03.md

 print('\nPassword or Hash is:\t'+passwd+'\n')
 ```

-Running this script and getting admins' hash:
+Running this script to get the admins' hash:

 ![Admins' Hash Extracted](/HackTheBox/htb-falafel-writeup-w-o-metasploit/9_auto2.png)